julien-sobczak/the-notewriter/website/docs/developers/principles.md

 _The NoteWriter_ is not a general tool.
 It focus on developers working with Git and hosting their repositories on a platform like GitHub (= most of developers).
 The goal is to have a codebase where the core logic represents the majority of the lines of code.

-## Minimal Existing Features
+## Minimal Features

 _The NoteWriter_ was not created to replace other tools but to experiment with a new approach to note-taking.
-The goal is not to have a long list of features but to implement the main ones in a new way.
+The goal is not to have a long list of features but to implement the core ones in a new way.

+## Minimal Codebase

+My goal is to keep the codebase small for a single person to maintain it over a very long time.
+Large codebase are slow to change and not all lines of code have the same value.
+A plugin system would be convenient but when storing notes for decades, any dependency will become a problem someday.